LaboratorioBasiDiDati-Univaq/Java_JDBC_Example_SQLite/README.md

 ## Installation

 This is a Maven-based project.
 Simply download the code and open it in any Maven-enabled IDE such as Netbeans or Eclipse.
+The application is able to create and populate/reset the database before running the example queries.
+The creation and population scripts are in the resources folder.
+The main application class contains three boolean switches that can be used to control this behaviour.

 ---